| 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | Next | |

 Peter Kun Frary

 During the Classical era a symphony was a piece for orchestra consisting of four movements in contrasting moods and tempos: fast-slow-dance-fast movement scheme.
-These symphonies were scored for strings (violin, viola, cello and double bass) and a small section of woodwinds, brass and and sometimes timpani.
+Symphonies were scored for strings (violin, viola, cello and double bass) and a small section of woodwinds, brass and and sometimes timpani.

 Landscape with Roman Temple Ruins, 1773 | Hubert Robert (1733-1808) | Alte Pinakothek